“Man is least himself when he talks in his own person. Give him a mask, and he will tell you the truth.” ― Oscar Wilde

 “Human slavery is wrong, insecure, and demoralizing.
 On mechanical slavery, on the slavery of the machine, the future of the world depends.” ― Oscar Wilde

-Look at the man.
-The photograph was taken in 1882, yet something about him is like a steampunk player, a pretender to the 19th century, a 21st century mind donning the trappings of a bygone era.
+This photograph was taken in 1882, yet something about him is like a pretender to the 19th century, a 21st century mind donning the trappings of a bygone era.
 He’s alive, not a rigid golem of sepia tone, nor the echo of a long-dead husk with tired, malnourished eyes and grim visage.
-He is a slouching sardonic subject of the cyber era, posing in anachronistic amusement.
+He seems a slouching sardonic subject of the cyber era, posing in anachronistic amusement.

 “It is what you read when you don’t have to that determines what you will be when you can’t help it.” ― Oscar Wilde